Domains and Event Structures for Fusions

-Uniqueness of decomposition of an element in terms of irreducibles also fails, e.g., $\{a,b,c\} = \{a\} \sqcup \{b\} \sqcup \{a,c\} = \{a\} \sqcup \{b\} \sqcup \{b,c\}$: the irreducibles $\{a,c\}$ and $\{b,c\}$ can be used interchangeably in the decomposition of $\{a,b,c\}$.
+Uniqueness of decomposition of an element in terms of (downward closed sets of) irreducibles also fails, e.g., $\{a,b,c\} = \{a\} \sqcup \{b\} \sqcup \{a,c\} = \{a\} \sqcup \{b\} \sqcup \{b,c\}$: the irreducibles $\{a,c\}$ and $\{b,c\}$ can be used interchangeably in the decomposition of $\{a,b,c\}$.

-Building on the previous observation, we introduce an equivalence on irreducibles identifying those that can be used interchangeably in the decompositions of an element (intuitively, different minimal histories of the same event).
-Based on this we give a weaker notion of primality (i.e., up to interchangeability) such that the class of domains suited for modelling the semantics of formalisms with fusions are defined as the class of weak prime algebraic domains.
+Building on the previous observation, we introduce an equivalence on irreducibles identifying those that can be used interchangeably in the decompositions of an element (intuitively, different minimal enablings of the same {computation step}).
+This is used to define a weaker notion of primality (up to interchangeability) that allows us to characterise the class of domains suited for modelling the semantics of formalisms with fusions {as} the class of weak prime algebraic domains.